 Hydromorphone (Dilaudid): Short-acting pain pill to be used as needed for breakthrough pain.
 You may take 1-2 tablets every 4-6 hours.

-Medications below are OPTIONAL and will be prescribed at your surgeon's discretion based on your surgery and medical history.
+OPTIONAL and will be prescribed at your surgeon's discretion based on your surgery and medical history.

 Prescription Muscle Relaxant